-- record strategies for pupil progress by concentrating on a small number of individual targets that meet the pupil's needs. - be reviewed with parents on a termly basis at least depending on the nature of the intervention. - record the extent to which targets have been met - set new targets, outline new strategies and the provision to be made
+- record strategies for pupil progress by concentrating on a small number of individual targets that meet the pupil's needs. - be reviewed on a termly basis at least depending on the nature of the intervention. - record the extent to which targets have been met - set new targets, outline new strategies and the provision to be made

 If, at an APDR review it is evident that a pupil has not progressed, then collaboratively the SENCo and teacher will consider whether further support is required.
-These pupils will then be discussed at an Annual SEND Planning Meeting (APM) with advisory teachers from the Access and Inclusion Team, including an Educational Psychologist, an advisory teacher from the Autism and Communication Team and an advisory teacher from the Learning Support Team.
+These pupils will then be discussed at an Annual SEND Planning Meeting (APM) with a range of educational professionals including an educational psychologist.
 This will result in further advice and investigation, or specialist support being given.